JHKim-snu/GVCCI/README.md

 2. object location
 3. instruction

+You can visualize the generated samples through `visualize_samples.ipynb`

 Visual Grounding
 --------------------------------------
-Since you have a generated triplet of image, location, and instructions, you can train any visual grounidng model.
+Since you have a generated triplet of image, location, and instructions, you can train any visual grounidng model you want.
 Here, we provide a sample training and evaluation code of [OFA](http://arxiv.org/abs/2202.03052).